Computer Support Specialist Curriculum

 10-107-128-00 Introduction to Security

 Gives the student an introduction to computer security.
 It focuses on what security is, and why it is important in business today.
 The student will investigate different aspects of security from email security to denial of service attacks on a system.
 The student will gain practical skills necessary to protect against such attacks.
-Prerequisites: 10-150-110, 10-154-125, and 10-154-140.
-Lecture/Lab.
-2 credits.
+Lab, Lecture.
+Credits: 2.
+Prerequisite(s): 10-150-110-00 Networking Fundamentals (C or better) and 10-154-140-00 PC Maintenance and Troubleshooting (C or better).

 10-150-110-00 Networking Fundamentals

 Gives the student a basic understanding of a network.
 The student will gain an understanding of basic networking terminology, and OSI model, network cabling practices, TCP/IP addressing, and subnet masking.
 The student will investigate communication on a LAN environment.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-150-147-00 Emerging Network Technologies

 Provides learners with, and insight into, the new and emerging technologies that use the network infrastructure to include protocols and virtualization by using the latest tools and techniques.
-Prerequisites: 10-150-110 and 10-154-140.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.
+Prerequisite(s): 10-150-110-00 Networking Fundamentals (C or better).

 10-150-180-00 Server Operating Systems

 Teaches basic network design, implementation, and management using Windows 2003 Server.
 Students install networking operating system software for servers.
 They establish file sharing, print sharing, log-in security, user profiles, create directory structure, implement disaster recovery strategies, configure web services, implement group policies, investigate security controls, and manage and monitor the system for performance.
-Prerequisites: 10-150-110 and 10-154-140.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.
+Prerequisite(s): 10-150-110-00 Networking Fundamentals (C or better).

 10-152-115-00 Database Fundamentals

 Students learn the fundamental concepts and applications of relational database tables using a hands-on approach.
 Topics include database architectures, data structures, planning, creation, inquiry, updating, input and output forms (reporting), and importation of data from an outside source for use in databases.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-152-120-00 Introduction to Programming

-Introduces the learner to programming concepts using structured logic and the Visual Basic programming language using the Visual Studio.
-Included are basic concepts related to computer programming and program development.
+Introduces the learner to programming concepts using structured logic and basic concepts related to computer programming and program development.
 Programs will be developed using sequential, selection, and looping control structures, functions, arithmetic calculations.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-154-140-00 PC Maintenance and Troubleshooting

 Students will maintain and troubleshoot PC hardware and peripherals, as well as configure and upgrade PC components and modules.
 Students will also learn to maintain and troubleshoot PC operating systems.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-154-155-00 Microcomputer Operating Systems

 Students will learn the desktop operating systems most commonly used in business.
 Students will manage the secure the system resources through the operating system.
 Peer-to-peer and simple client-server networks will be implemented.
 The student will also learn to install and manage various peripheral devices with the operating systems.
-Prerequisites: 10-150-110 and 10-154-140.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.
+Prerequisite(s): 10-150-110-00 Networking Fundamentals (C or better) and 10-154-140-00 PC Maintenance and Troubleshooting (C or better).

 10-154-165-00 Project Management

 The student will learn the tools and techniques of project management.
 The student will become familiar with the five process groups of project management and will gain experience in applying the nine knowledge areas of project management.
-Lecture/Lab.
-3 credits.
+Lab, Lecture.
+Credits: 3.

 10-154-170-00 Help Desk Fundamentals